- What are the benefits of Ashwagandha?

 Several studies now show that withaferin, a constituent of ashwagandha, has beneficial effects that might help prevent the reoccurrence of ovarian cancer.
 Withaferin significantly reduces the expression, in a dose-dependent manner, of ALDH1 and Notch1, genes that influence the growth and renewal of cancer stem cells.
 Withaferin may, therefore, be a useful therapy, alone or in combination with chemotherapeutic agents for ovarian cancer.

 DOXIL is a liposomal preparation of the chemotherapeutic agent doxorubicin.
 It is preferred over doxorubicin as a second line option treating recurrent ovarian cancer because it is less toxic overall.
 DOXIL has a much lower response rate though, only working in less than 20% of those treated, and it is still associated with toxic effects on the heart.
-Research suggests that combining withaferin with DOXIL could improve treatment response, reduce reoccurrence of ovarian cancer, and minimize side effects from DOXIL, improving survival rates for ovarian cancer.
-(R)
+Research suggests that combining withaferin with DOXIL could improve treatment response, reduce reoccurrence of ovarian cancer, and minimize side effects from DOXIL, improving survival rates for ovarian cancer.19

-Ashwagandha supports cardiometabolic health
+Ashwagandha supports heart health

 A healthy stress response is important for cardiometabolic health, as too much cortisol can raise your risk of insulin resistance, unhealthy weight gain, central adiposity (visceral fat), high blood pressure, and high cholesterol and triglycerides.
 Together, these increase your risk of type 2 diabetes, heart disease, arterial disease, heart attack, and stroke.